MicrosoftDocs/Viva/Viva/goals/kr-types.md

   Similarly, when the OKR is required to track a metric which is already at a certain number and must decrease further to a lower number, you can select the ‘Decrease from’ metric type.
 E.g., “Reduce P0 bugs from 50 to 10 this quarter”.
 Here, the start value is the higher value of 50 and the target value is the lower value 10.

 ### Control KR types (Quality)
-Control KR types are useful when you must keep your OKRs above or below a certain threshold value.
+Control KR types are useful when you must keep your key results above or below a certain threshold value.
 For instance, “Keep CSAT score above 9”.

 Viva Goals has 2 control metrics: